a2-4am/passport/README.md

   DataQuest Composer)
 - NEW: patchers/rwtsswapmecc2.a (Word
   Wizards v1.0)
+- NEW: patchers/b4bbbasic.a (SocMate
+  Analogies Games)
+- NEW: patchers/jsrb6cc.a (Kidwriter)
+- NEW: patchers/mastery.a (Mastery
+  Arithmetic Games)
+- NEW: patchers/leisure.a (Clue, RISK)
 - IMPROVED: patches/mecc.a to erase
   site license information from final generation of MECC disks (by qkumba)